mdajmalshadab/Front-End-Projects/5-Faq-Accordion-Card-Main/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Hide/Show the answer to a question when the question is clicked

 ### Screenshot